RicardoIT-Web/diners-3star-restaurant/README.md

 ### The Contact Model

 The contact model allows the User to fill in a form and raise any queries.
 The Admin might receive a call and can use this form to keep a record of any queries riased.
-The data is "posted" to the PostgreSQL tabale.
+The data is "posted" to the PostgreSQL table.
 This in turn allows that data to be accessed by the administrator to act and respond to the User regarding any queries or suggestions.
 The admin view comes with an added feature of "Actioned" status to allow the restaurant to track opened and closed enquiries.

 #### Admin view